 Worldwide pandemic.
 Lockdowns.
 Stay-at-home orders.
 Riots.
 Food shortages.
 Gym closures.
 Fear.
 Resistance.
 Obstacles.
 2020 has been a relentless year.
-For some of us, the ability to focus on fitness isn't even a luxury we could afford at times.
-The obstacles in front of creating and/or sustaining a healthy lifestyle often seemed too big to overcome.
+For some of us, the ability to focus on fitness isn't even a luxury we can afford at times.
+The obstacles to creating and/or sustaining a healthy lifestyle often seemed too big to overcome.
 If you gave in.
 If you let yourself go.
 If you stopped working out.
-If you fell into poor or even atrocious eating habits, you are not alone.
-But, it's still not too late to change all that.
+If you fall into poor or even atrocious eating habits, you are not alone.
+But it's still not too late to change all that.

-Even if every word in the above paragraph is a description of you and your year, that is okay.
+Even if every word in the above paragraph describes you and your year, that is okay.
 You can turn this beat around and march to a different drum from here forward.
 And you won't be sorry you did.